raschke-chainsulting/crowdfunding/docs/Crowdfunding.md

 > Crowdfunding

 This contract implements a crowdfunding platform.
 It allows users to create crowdfunding projects and participate to them.
-The owner of a project can withdraw the funds of the project.
+The owner of a project can withdraw the funds of the project when a defined deadline is reached.

 *Complete source code: https://github.com/raschke-chainsulting/crowdfunding*